MicrosoftDocs/azure-devops-docs/docs/organizations/billing/billing-faq.md

 ### Q: Why do I no longer see Team Projects in the Azure portal?

 A: Starting September 28th, 2018 you will no longer be able to create Team Projects or view them in the Azure portal.
-You can continue to **access** any Team Projects you’ve created via the Azure portal through your Azure DevOps organization URL (`https://dev.azure.com/{yourorganization}`) and you can always [create new organizations and projects from visualstudio.com](https://app.vsaex.visualstudio.com/me?mkt=en-US&campaign=o~msft~vscom~vssignin).
+You can continue to **access** any Team Projects you’ve created via the Azure portal through your organization URL (`https://dev.azure.com/{yourorganization}`) and you can always [create new organizations and projects from visualstudio.com](https://app.vsaex.visualstudio.com/me?mkt=en-US&campaign=o~msft~vscom~vssignin).
 Going forward, the best way for Azure users to get started using Azure DevOps is to [create an Azure DevOps project](https://azure.microsoft.com/en-us/features/devops-projects/).

-### Q: Why is my Azure DevOps organization already linked to an Azure subscription?
+### Q: Why is my organization already linked to an Azure subscription?

 A: This happens if someone already set up billing for your organization, either through the Azure portal or while purchasing something for this organization via the
 [Visual Studio Marketplace](https://marketplace.visualstudio.com/vsts).
 Each organization can use only one Azure subscription for billing.
 Charges cannot be split across multiple Azure subscriptions.